OpenAstronomy/action-skip-ci/README.md

   pull_request_target:

 jobs:
-  # This is placeholder for your real tests.
   # This action should be a step before you run your tests.
-  tests:
+  check_skip_ci:
-    name: My tests
+    name: Skip CI
     runs-on: ubuntu-latest
     steps:
     - name: Cancel workflow if CI is skipped
       uses: pllim/action-skip-ci@main
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

+  # This is placeholder for your real tests.
+  tests:
-    - name: Run tests
+    name: Run tests
     ...
 ```

 *Note: If GitHub Actions ever supports this feature natively for pull requests, then we do not need this action.*